Laws, Regulations & Annotations

 (B) Since the evaluation of a taxpayer's record retention practices is not directly related to the determination of tax reporting accuracy for a particular period or return, an evaluation made under this regulation is not an "examination of records" under section 7054 of the Revenue and Taxation Code.

 (C) Unless otherwise specified, an agreement shall not apply to accounting and tax systems added subsequent to the completion of the record evaluation.
-All machine-sensible records produced by a subsequently added accounting or tax system shall be retained by the taxpayer in accordance with this regulation until a new evaluation is conducted by the Board.
+All electronic records produced by a subsequently added accounting or tax system shall be retained by the taxpayer in accordance with this regulation until a new evaluation is conducted by the Board.

 (D) Unless otherwise specified, an agreement made under this subdivision shall not apply to any person, company, corporation, or organization that, subsequent to the taxpayer's signing of a record retention limitation agreement, acquires or is acquired by the taxpayer.
-All machine-sensible records produced by the acquired or the acquiring person, company, corporation, or organization, shall be retained pursuant to this regulation.
+All electronic records produced by the acquired or the acquiring person, company, corporation, or organization, shall be retained pursuant to this regulation.

-(3) In addition to the record retention evaluation under subdivision (j)(2), the Board may conduct tests to establish the authenticity, readability, completeness, and integrity of the machine-sensible records retained under a record retention limitation agreement.
+(3) In addition to the record retention evaluation under subdivision (j)(2), the Board may conduct tests to establish the authenticity, readability, completeness, and integrity of the electronic records retained under a record retention limitation agreement.
 The state shall notify the taxpayer of the results of such tests.
 These tests may include the testing of EDI and other procedures and a review of the internal controls and security procedures associated with the creation and storage of the records.

 (k) FAILURE TO MAINTAIN RECORDS.